arshajahan/react-python-crud-contactsApp/README.md

 To Run python django:
   - make sure that you have python, django and restframework installed
-  - goto -> python_API -> 'python manage.py migrate' command to migrate
+  - goto -> python_API -> use commands, 'python manage.py makemigrations' followed by 'python manage.py migrate'
   - to run 'python manage.py runserver'